 Critical Limits (CL): Helps to maintain food safety by establishing an acceptable threshold of control for a given point in the food preparation process.
 Each critical control point (CCP) has a critical limit (CL).
 For example, to kill bacteria found in raw foods, a particular temperature must be reached for a certain length of time (e.g. bacon must be cooked until it reaches a temperature of 145°F for at least 15 seconds; this is the required cook temperature for pork and the CCP for cooking it).
-Some of the most common CLs for this process should address proper cook temperatures, temperature of the product when bagged, rapid cooling methods, storage temperatures, and reheating temperatures for foods that will be hot held.
+Some of the most common CLs for this process should address temperature of the product when bagged, labeling, and storage limits.